-‘Soul’ for me is, in all senses of the word, about connecting with ourselves and with the world – feeling – believing – experiencing – that …
+‘Soul’ is about connecting with ourselves and with the world – feeling – believing – experiencing – that …

 – there is a place for us